carolineartz/laptop/README.md

 [![Build Status](https://travis-ci.org/monfresh/laptop.svg)](https://travis-ci.org/monfresh/laptop)

-Laptop is a script that will set up a complete Ruby web development environment on your Mac, including Node, Postgres, Rails, and Jekyll.
+Laptop is a script that will set up a complete Ruby web development environment on your Mac, including Node, Postgres, and Rails.
 You also have the option to skip those web dev tools and only install the minimum required to use Ruby.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.